 The Forms plugin enables the creation of forms to register users from your website’s front-end.
 Using both WooCommerce and Toolset Forms Commerce plugins, you can also sell user registration.
 This enables you to create membership sites and sell subscriptions to your site’s services, as well as to implement anything else that requires charging payments for user registration.

 This document explains how to charge for user registration on a membership site.
 The information provided here can be adjusted to suit any other type of site that involves charging for user registration.

-To enable the charging of user registration on your site, three plugins are used:
+To enable the charging of user registration on your site you need three plugins:

 - WooCommerce – Creates the product that we want to sell.
-In our example, it is the membership.
-We also use it to set up payment options and all other related e-commerce settings.
+In our example, it’s the membership.
+We also use it to set up payment options and all other e-commerce settings.

-- Forms – Creates the front-end user registration forms.
+- Toolset Forms – Creates the front-end user registration forms.

 - Toolset Forms Commerce – Connects the User Registration forms with WooCommerce and automatically creates orders when users submit the forms on the front-end.

 Since Forms will be in charge of creating the newly registered user accounts, it is important to set the correct account-creation options in WooCommerce settings.

 |In the WordPress administration, go to the WooCommerce → Settings page and click the Accounts & Privacy tab.|

 In the Guest checkout section select the first option.
 Deselect the first two options in the Account creation section.